What To Do When Trailer Sway Starts

 If you are towing with an SUV or a passenger vehicle, it likely came with Passenger tires designed to give you a smooth ride.
 Switching to Light Truck tires that are stiffer and designed for heavy loads can reduce the rear end “squirm” and reduce the chances of sway.

-Check You Tongue Weight
+Check Your Tongue Weight

-Having a tongue weight that is too high or too low can increase the likelihood of trailer sway.
+A tongue weight that is too high or too low can increase the likelihood of trailer sway.
 A tongue weight scale is easy to use and may be worth the investment if you often tow or have multiple trailers in use.

 Load Your Trailer Properly